jdiejim/Number-Guesser/README.md

 # Number Guesser
 ## Description
 Number Guesser is a game where the player has to guess a number between 1 and 100.
-If the player wins the, round the level of difficulty increases.
+If the player wins the round, the level of difficulty increases.
 The game has two types of modes: normal and custom.

 ## Instructions